Investigation of the concurrent effects of ALP-photon and ALP-electron couplings in Collider and Beam Dump Searches: Status of ALP searches at colliders and beamdump experiments

-Similarly, in the right panel of figure~\ref{fig:ebeamdumpmagaeE137}, we plot the constraints on the event number $N_a$ with benchmarks for several $|g^{\text{eff}}_{a\bar{e}e}|$ values.
-In the right panel, the coupling $|g^{\text{eff}}_{a\bar{e}e}|$ is chosen to be zero for NA64 as black solid and E137 as dashed black; $10^{-2}$ GeV$^{-1}$ (blue area) and $10^{-3}$ GeV$^{-1}$ (orange area) in the plot for E137 and $10^{-2}$ GeV$^{-1}$ (brown area) and $10^{-3}$ GeV$^{-1}$ (green area) for NA64 results.
+Similarly, in the right panel of figure~\ref{fig:ebeamdumpmagaeE137}, we plot the excluded region under $[m_a,|g^{\text{eff}}_{a\gamma\gamma}|]$ plane for recast E137 solid curve bounds with presence of $|g^{\text{eff}}_{a\bar{e}e}|$ couplings for $10^{-2}$ GeV$^{-1}$ (blue), $10^{-3}$ GeV$^{-1}$ (orange) and recast NA64 dashed curve bounds with presence of $|g^{\text{eff}}_{a\bar{e}e}|$ couplings for $10^{-2}$ GeV$^{-1}$ (brown), $10^{-3}$ GeV$^{-1}$ (green).
+The regions inside curves are again ruled out with the different selection of $|g^{\text{eff}}_{a\bar{e}e}|$ couplings.
 Our calculated existing NA64 (E137) limits for ALP with solid black (dashed black) are in good accordance with figure 7 in ref.~\cite{Dusaev:2020gxi}.
-The excluded regions are within the boundary of each curve.
-As mentioned earlier, the interplay of two couplings can result in more ALPs being produced in bottom-left regime (e.g., exclusion regions with blue and orange areas for E137 and brown area for NA64.), leading to an enhancement of $N_a$.
-However, the suppression of the production cross-section can dominate in heavier $m_a$ region, leading to a decrease in $N_a$ due to $1/m^2_a$.
-Therefore, with an appropriate coupling such as $|g^{\text{eff}}_{a\bar{e}e}|= 10^{-3}$ GeV$^{-1}$ in NA64 (green area), the exclusion region only extends to $m_a \sim 10^{-3}$ GeV, but vanishes for heavier ALPs.
-The reason is that the impact of $|g^{\text{eff}}_{a\gamma\gamma}|$ on the production cross-section is much more significant than that of $|g^{\text{eff}}_{a\bar{e}e}|$.
-As a result, the choice of that ALP-electron coupling is not high enough to compensate for the $1/m^2_a$ suppression in cross-section, thereby heavier $m_a$ region with lower $|g^{\text{eff}}_{a\gamma\gamma}|$ is still allowed.
+In general, the presence of two couplings in ALPs leads to shorter lifetimes, which, in turn, causes the exclusion regions to contract towards the regime of small $m_a$.
+On the other side, the interplay between the two couplings can result in increased events of ALPs in the regime of lower $|g^{\text{eff}}_{a\gamma\gamma}|$ couplings, leading to an enhancement of $N_a$, as mentioned earlier.
+However, the impact of $|g^{\text{eff}}_{a\gamma\gamma}|$ on the production cross-section is considerably more significant compared to the coupling $|g^{\text{eff}}_{a\bar{e}e}|$.
+Therefore, the choice of $|g^{\text{eff}}_{a\bar{e}e}|=10^{-3}$ GeV$^{-1}$ is not sufficiently high to yield substantial enhancements, resulting in an exclusion region that is only apparent for ALPs with masses around $m_a \sim 10^{-3}$ GeV but boundaries disappear for heavier ALPs.